Paxrail | Our Fleet and Railcar History

 Bozeman Pass – PAXX 557

-Sister car to the Stampede Pass, this Budd-built beauty is about to undergo extensive renovation.
-One of two CB&Q pool domes, this car plied its trade on the North Coast Limited, and later on Amtrak.
-Bought by a private owner in the mid-1990s, the 557 hasn’t turned a wheel in more than twenty years, but should be on its way east Fall 2016.
+Sister car to the Stampede Pass, this Budd-built beauty is one of two CB&Q pool domes, and plied its trade on the North Coast Limited, and later on Amtrak.
+Bought by a private owner in the mid-1990s, the 557 now resides at Crossroads Railcar Services, and is undergoing extensive restoration beginning in Spring of 2018.

 Former Paxrail Cars